Knowledge to action

 Current projects

-While there has been exponential growth in conservation research, much of this work fails to inform practice and policy.
-This project aims to better link the production and use of knowledge in conservation.
-By ensuring that conservation research is driven by the knowledge needs of practitioners, conservation practitioners will have access the knowledge they need to make informed and effective decisions.
+This project links the production and use of knowledge in conservation by ensuring that conservation research is driven by the knowledge needs of practitioners to increase informed and effective decisions.

 Data to decisions in biodiversity

-CBO strives to make conservation research data accessible, understandable, and usable for conservation practitioners and policymakers.
-This project works to achieve this goal by identifying steps for effective co-production and creating a guide for researchers engaged in co-production in order to ensure that research produced is aligned with data needed.
-We will also create an accompanying decision support tool and interface.
+We’re working to identify steps for effective co-production and creating a guide for researchers so research produced is aligned with data needed.
+We will also create an accompanying decision support tool.

 Past projects